-Some drugs can interact with TDF and increase or decrease its strength.
-Drug interactions can cause additional side effects or prevent the drugs from working effectively.
+Some drugs can interact with Truvada and increase or decrease its strength.
+They can cause additional side effects or prevent Truvada from working effectively.

-- Taking TDF with didanosine increases didanosine concentrations.
+- Taking Truvada with didanosine increases dianosine concentrations.
 It may cause symptoms of didanosine toxicity such as pancreatitis or neuropathy.

 - HIV-1 protease inhibitors

-- When taken with atazanavir and ritonavir, darunavir and ritonavir, or lopinavir/ritonavir, tenofovir concentrations increase.
-Monitor for evidence of tenofovir toxicity.
+- When taken with atazanavir and ritonavir, darunavir and ritonavir, or lopinavir/ritonavir concentrations decrease and tenofovir concentrations increase, monitor for evidence of tenofovir toxicity.

 - Hepatitis C Antiviral Agents

-- Drugs such as Epclusa and Harvoni increase concentrations of TDF and may cause increased adverse reactions.
+- Drugs such as Epclusa and Harvoni increase concentrations of Truvada and may cause increased adverse reactions.

 - Drugs Affecting Renal Function

-- Because the kidneys eliminate TDF, drugs that reduce kidney function can increase blood concentration of TDF.
+- Because the kidneys eliminate Truvada, drugs that reduce kidney function can increase blood concentration of the drug.
 Examples include: cidofovir, acyclovir, valacyclovir, ganciclovir, valganciclovir, gentamicin, and high-dose or multiple NSAIDs.
-TDF should not be used with Hespera.
+Don’t use Truvada with Hespera.

 Please seek the advice of a medical professional before making health care decisions.